apify/actor-scraper/cheerio-scraper/README.md

 As input, Cheerio Scraper actor accepts a number of configurations.
 These can be entered either manually in the user interface in the [Apify app](https://my.apify.com), or programmatically in a JSON object using the [Apify API](https://apify.com/docs/api/v2#/reference/actors/run-collection/run-actor).
 For a complete list of input fields and their types, please visit [Input](https://apify.com/apify/cheerio-scraper?section=input-schema).

+### Start URLs

+The **Start URLs** (`startUrls`) field represents the initial list of pages that the scraper will visit.
+You can either enter the URLs manually one by one, upload them in a CSV file, or [link URLs from a Google Sheet](https://help.apify.com/en/articles/2906022-scraping-a-list-of-urls-from-google-spreadsheet) document.
+Each URL must start with either a `http://` or `https://` protocol prefix.

+Optionally, each URL can be associated with custom user data - a JSON object that can be referenced from your JavaScript code in the [**Page function**](#page-function) under `context.request.userData`.
+This is useful for determining which start URL is currently loaded, in order to perform some page-specific actions.
+For example, when crawling an online store, you might want to perform different actions on a page listing the products vs. a product detail page.
+For details, see the [**Web scraping tutorial**](https://apify.com/docs/scraping/tutorial/introduction#the-start-url) in the Apify documentation.

 ## Page function